dsx724/php-bloom-filter/README.md

 php-bloom-filter
 ================
 This is a fast (possibly the fastest?) single threaded bloom filter implementation in pure PHP.
-There are no dependencies on any external unlike many other implementations.
+There are no dependencies on external modules unlike many other implementations.
 It uses a binary string to store the bit vector and manipulates based on byte indexes of the string.
 -[Apache 2.0 License](https://raw.github.com/dsx724/console-qrcode/master/LICENSE).